Back ] Home ] Up ] Next ]

 These pictures show the interiors of three offices in North Dakota.

-The top photograph shows Ellen Livingstone using a book typewriter in an office in 1906, with her boss in front of her.
+The top photograph in the column to the left shows Ellen Livingstone using a book typewriter in an office in 1906, with her boss in front of her.
 This photo is dated by the wall calendar.
-Immediately below is an enlargement of Ms. Livingstone and the book typewriter from the top photograph to the left.
+Immediately below in the present column is an enlargement of Ms. Livingstone and the book typewriter from the top photograph in the column to the left.

 1906_Office_with_Book_Typewriter_North_Dakota_detail_OM.jpg (237901 bytes)